rywndr/rywndr/README.md

 #### A little bit about me:

-I am an ex Comp & Net Engineering student and currently a Comp Sci student who loves Web Dev (Fullstack), Web3 Dev and Cloud Computing and can't wait to contribute my expertise.
+I am an ex Comp & Net Engineering student and currently a Comp Sci student who loves Web Dev (Fullstack), Web3 Dev and Cloud Computing.

 - 🔭 I’m currently working on **a Next.js project**